openshift/enhancements/enhancements/microshift/multus-cni-for-microshift.md

 MicroShift after other services.

-Multus using thin plugin architecture creates a kubeconfig when the DaemonSet starts and copies it out of Pod to location on disk so the Multus CNI binary can use it to get NetworkAttachmentDefinitions and Pod annotations.
+Multus using thin plugin architecture creates a kubeconfig when the DaemonSet starts and copies it out of Pod to `/opt/cni/bin` on the host filesystem so the Multus CNI binary can use it to get NetworkAttachmentDefinitions and Pod annotations.
 The file is owned and readable only by root, so the risk of someone gaining access to the cluster after logging into the host can be compared to getting access to `/var/lib/microshift/resources/kubeadmin/kubeconfig`.

 Currently MicroShift runs as a single-node cluster but in future releases there might be an effort to allow for multi-node clusters.
 For this reason, during implementation of this enhancement, no